 Feeling playful?
-Forget the cookie mix in a jar... how about making a play dough recipe mix?
-You can find a cute container to compliment the simple mix or just put it in a bag with ribbon and tags tied around the neck...
+Forget the cookie mix in a jar... how about making a fun play dough recipe mix in a bag!

-Below you will find several play dough gift and party ideas, a great recipe for play dough and detailed instructions for how to make play dough using our play dough recipe...
+Below you will find several specific play dough gift ideas and a few bonus party ideas, plus a great recipe for play dough and detailed instructions for how to make play dough.

-- Homemade Play Dough Gifts.
+Homemade Play Dough Gifts.
 You can choose to make play dough and give it in baggies or plastic containers.
 We store our play dough in plastic freezer jars by ball.
-They last forever and open easily enough for the littlest of hands.
-Either way, they make cute and cheap kid's party favors, fun homemade stocking stuffers and small gift ideas for kids.
+The containers open and close easily enough for the littlest of hands.
+Either way, homemade play dough makes cute and cheap kid's party favors, fun homemade stocking stuffers and small gift ideas for kids.

 You can make your favors more elaborate by attaching other fun stuff like cookie cutters for the play dough, candy or other party trinkets...